Global Fukaya category I: Global Fukaya category

+We have already briefly discussed the $A _{\infty} $-nerve in the Introduction, and from now on it will just be called the nerve $N$.

+We want a certain natural functor A full construction is in Appendix \ref{appendix:nerve}, but here is an outline.
 Let ${C}$ be a strictly unital $A _{\infty}$ category.
-The 2-skeleton of the nerve, denoted simply as $N ({C})$, (a simplicial set) has objects of $ {C}$ as 0-simplices, morphisms of $ {C}$ as $1$-simplices and the 2-simplices consist of a triple of objects $X, Y, Z$, a triple of morphisms a morphism $e \in \hom _{{C}} (X, Z) _{1}$, with $de= h - f \circ g$.
-We will describe the full nerve in the context of $A _{\infty}$ categories in the Appendix \ref{appendix.quasi} following Tanaka \cite{citeLeeAfunctorfromLagrangiancobordismstotheFukayacategory}.
+The 2-skeleton of the nerve $N ({C})$, has objects of ${C}$ as 0-simplices, morphisms of ${C}$ as $1$-simplices and the 2-simplices consist of a triple of objects $X, Y, Z$, a triple of morphisms a morphism $e \in \hom _{{C}} (X, Z) _{1}$, (subscript $1$ corresponds to the degree) with $de= h - f \circ g$.